 By and large, the direct cause of multiple myeloma is unknown.
 That being said, correlative studies have demonstrated certain risk factors which are linked to the mal growth of plasma cells.
-Included among these is alcohol, obesity, and the one which United Energy Workers Health is the most interested in: occupational illness.
+Included among these is alcohol, obesity, and the one which United Energy Workers Healthcare and Four Corners Health Care is the most interested in: occupational illness.
 Scientists and doctors have linked radiation exposure and exposure to other harmful chemicals to the possible development of multiple myeloma, as certain materials can damage plasma cells if proper precautions don’t first take place.

 As we stated earlier, there is no cure to multiple myeloma, but it can be treatable through rounds of chemotherapy (which stops cell growth in the body), surgery (to remove masses in the bones), radiation (to target the unhealthy cells), and/or plasmapheresis (where a donor lends healthy white blood cells to the multiple myeloma victim).
 A doctor will decide which regimen of drugs and therapies he/she thinks will best help your unique situation.